ipython/ipython-website/index.rst

 IPython: An Interactive Computing Environment
 =============================================

 The goal of IPython is to create a comprehensive environment for interactive and exploratory computing.
-To support, this goal, IPython has two main components:
+To support, this goal, IPython has two main
+components:

-	- An enhanced interactive Python shell.
+	- An set of powerful interactive Python shells (terminal and Qt).
 	- An architecture for interactive parallel computing.

-All of IPython is open source (released under the revised BSD license), and it is used by a range of `other projects <http://wiki.ipython.org/Projects_using_IPython>`_.
+All of IPython is open source (released under the revised BSD license), and it is used by a range of `other projects
-Have a look at the `talks and presentations <presentation.html>`_ we have given about IPython.
+<http://wiki.ipython.org/Projects_using_IPython>`_.
+Have a look at the `talks
+and presentations <presentation.html>`_ we have given about IPython.

 IPython supports Python 2.6 to 2.7 officially.
 Our 0.10 series supports Python 2.5, and probably works well with 2.4, though we haven't tested it extensively